 QR-25 piston air compressors are small units optimized for a range of applications that require intermittent airflow.
 The QR-25 offers between one and 25 horsepower, providing sufficient engine capacity for hundreds of operating hours for every service cycle.
-The QR-25 also offers a range of airflow volumes and speeds with 3-95 ACFM and 20-500 psig, making the unit ideal for home use and smaller business operations.
+The QR-25 also provides a range of airflow volumes and speeds with 3-95 ACFM and 20-500 psig, making the unit ideal for home use and smaller business operations.
 Multiple pneumatic tools can simultaneously work at intermittent duty cycles on the QR-25.

 The QR-25 is a perfect choice for home craftspeople who work with metals and auto parts.
 If you regularly work with vehicles in your garage, a QR-25 will provide air power to your pneumatic wrenches and screws, allowing you to take apart engines and install new components in a matter of minutes, not hours.
-The QR-25 could also be used to provide pressurized air to sawing tools and pneumatic blow torches, in case you ever need to adjust the cut of a metal piece.
+The QR-25 could also be used to provide pressurized air to sawing tools and pneumatic blow torches in case you ever need to adjust the cut of a metal piece.

 The QR-25 can also be used for processes at shops and business buildings that require intermittent air power.
 If you run a shop where pieces of wood or glass need to be cut to customer specifications, the QR-25 could help you get each job done to each customer’s satisfaction.

 The QP two-stage air compressor is a small, standing unit that offers a working pressure of 175 psi, allowing users to connect multiple pneumatic tools for simultaneous use at intermittent duty cycles.
-The QP also offers between three and 15 horsepower, ensuring a healthy working engine through countless hours of operation.
+The QP also provides between three and 15 horsepower, ensuring a healthy working engine through countless hours of operation.
 QP units are equipped with oil filters and intercoolers, all in a small, round, compact design.
 The QP is ideal for various applications that require intermittent airflow.